Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Ok, well, how can we exploit this?

-Well, since it does process zip files inside of zip files, the first thing that comes to mind is a **ZipSlip** vunerability, which Android themselves even warns of [here](https://developer.android.com/privacy-and-security/risks/zip-path-traversal)
+Well, since it does process zip files inside of zip files, I googled any vulnerabilities that may involve that.
+The first thing that came up was what's called a **ZipSlip** vunerability, which Android themselves even warns of [here](https://developer.android.com/privacy-and-security/risks/zip-path-traversal)

 For our above example, essentially, it's done by having the inner zip be named something like `../exploited` instead of `inside.zip`.
 So instead of `inside.txt` being written to